-4. Click Reputation to view the reputation status information.

-5. Click the File Reputation icon to view further details.
+- 4. Click View Context or Reputation to view the reputation status information. - 5.
+Click the File Reputation icon to view further details.
 The details for reputation status are displayed.

-Pivot to the Investigate > Events View
+Pivot to the Investigate > Navigate View

-For a more thorough investigation of the incident, you can access the Investigate > Events.
+For a more thorough investigation of the incident, you can access the Investigate > Navigate view.

-- 1. In the Indicators panel, Events List, or the Nodal Graph, left or right click any underlined entity to access a context tooltip. - In the context tooltip panel, select Pivot to Investigate.
-The Events view opens, which enables you to perform a deep dive investigation.
+- 1. In the Indicators panel, Events List, or the Nodal Graph, hover over any underlined entity to access a context tooltip. - 2.
+In the Actions section of the tooltip, select Pivot to Investigate > Navigate.
+The Navigate view opens, which enables you to perform a deep dive investigation.

 For more information, see the NetWitness Investigate User Guide.
-For troubleshooting information with the Investigate > Events link see the Alerting with ESA Correlation Rules User Guide.
+For troubleshooting information with the Investigate > Navigate link see the Alerting with ESA Correlation Rules User Guide.